 - Bake the sliders, uncovered, in a preheated oven for 20 minutes.

 Tools and equipment:

-I’ve decided to coordinate my Egg & Sausage Breakfast Slider recipe with (what else?), my hand painted BREAKFAST at Tiffany’s inspired coffee mug (get it?) that’s available for purchase in my shop if you’re interested.
+I’ve decided to coordinate this Breakfast Slider recipe with (what else?), my hand painted BREAKFAST at Tiffany’s inspired coffee mug.
+It’s my little pun.

 Until we eat again, I hope you have a delicious day!